estods3/AMRadio/README.md

 This section describes the criteria and techniques used to determine an antenna design for the radio.

 ### Criteria
 * Medium Wave (MV) AM Radio.
-Frequency Range: 525kHz - 1600kHz
+Frequency Range: 525kHz - 1600kHz.

 * Using an AM "Loopstick" antenna consisting of a 140mm x 10mm cylindrical ferrite rod and 0-200pF variable air-gap capacitor + fixed 50pF ceramic capacitor in parallel (C=250pF).

 * 10 "taps" in the coil using a 10-position rotary switch.

-* 9V operating voltage
+* 9V operating voltage (used in amplifier).

 ### Results
 Based on the design criteria above, here is the produced antenna design.